 The Chimurenga war of liberation was gathering momentum in rural Zimbabwe and social gatherings were closely monitored.
 Anything with political connotations was deemed unfavorable by the colonial establishment…this did not spare the traditional biras and dandaros (nighttime and daytime ceremonies).
 In the heat of the tense times, the war claimed many casualties, including Mujuru’s grandfather, Muchatera.

 The young Fradreck moved to Harare (then Salisbury) in 1974, where he stayed and teamed up with his cousin Ephat Mujuru.
 Fradreck and Ephat built a reputation for themselves, and played ceremonies almost every weekend.
 At the ceremonies, Fradreck met musicians from all over Zimbabwe and expanded his repertoire.
-There were also mockery and jeers from peers in the city who saw the music as not old-fashioned.
-Fradreck recalls the period as great education in terms of the mbira, and that there was no remuneration for most of their efforts -- it was a hobby they pursued vigorously, and at many functions they would help the hired musicians during their rest breaks.
+There were also mockery and jeers from peers in the city who saw the music as old-fashioned.
+Mukanya recalls the period as great education in terms of the mbira, and that there was no remuneration for most of their efforts — it was a hobby they pursued vigorously, and at many functions they would help the hired musicians during their rest breaks.

-During the same year, Fradreck started correspondence school, and his hunger for education was quenched when he took courses in Junior Management and Supervisory Development at the Institute of Management.
+During the same year, Mujuru started correspondence school, and his hunger for education was quenched when he took courses in Junior Management and Supervisory Development at the Institute of Management.
 In 1978, he was working at Benk Investments, a plastic manufacturing firm, as a general hand, then was promoted to production controller.
 The following year he began work at the Harare Bridge Club as a waiter.

-Zimbabwe's independence in 1980 resurrected the old traditional rituals and rites that had been put on hold in the Mujuru family after the death of Muchatera.
+Zimbabwe’s independence in 1980 resurrected the old traditional rituals and rites that had been put on hold in the Mujuru family after the death of Muchatera.
 In 1982, ceremonies resumed with the guidance of Muvirimi, a mhondoro spirit that came through Alois Taonezvi Mujuru (1945-2002) and Mushawatu, who came through Patricia Manjengwa, who has been closely related to the main Mujuru family line.
 The revival of the annual biras was a welcome relief to many, giving them the opportunity to pray and communicate with their ancestors.
-Fradreck has not missed a single family bira ever since they were revived in 1982, sometimes cutting international engagements short to get home in time for family ceremonies.
+Mukanya has not missed a single family bira ever since they were revived in 1982, sometimes cutting international engagements short to get home in time for family ceremonies.

 In recent years, Fradreck Mujuru has developed his mbira vocals, adding heartfelt singing to the complex interwined melodies of his mbira.